kvokka/suspenders/README.md

 This will provide a dialog, where you can select needed gems, also you can add it with gemname flag, after app_name, like `suspenders projectname --slim`.
+List of gems you always can get with `suspenders -h` command.

 Note, that databases with names `projectname`_development and `projectname`_test will be dropped.
 For example, if your project calls `awesome`, databases